 I work 50+ hours a week, travel a lot for work, and coach my two daughters’ soccer teams on the weekend.
 Taking two online courses won’t be a problem, right?…

 Much of the online-program marketing campaigns lead students to believe that even if they have busy lives, they can still find time to fit in college—on their own time.
 The reality is that completing a college degree takes significant time and effort, regardless of the delivery format.
 For instance, a 3-credit 15-week long online graduate course will often require anywhere from 9-12 hours of time each week.
 This breaks down to about two hours a night five days a week.
-If a student is taking two graduate-level online courses, therefore, then the workload is four hours a night five days a week.
+If a student is taking two graduate-level online courses, then the workload is four hours a night five days a week.
 While it is true that most online courses are asynchronous and enable students to complete the coursework at any time of the day during a given week, there is only so much time in a day.
 If students work full time and have families then that means they will be spending almost all of their free time on their coursework.
 This is tough but this is the nature of being a full-time student with a full-time job.
 We need to help students understand the commitment it takes to be online students—especially online students with busy lives.

 Same as On-Campus Programs